-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Disability Challengers whose registered office address is at Challengers Play Centre, Stoke Park, Guildford, Surrey, GU1 1TU.
+For the purpose of the Data Protection Act 1998 (the Act) and the EU General Data Protection Regulation 2018 (GDPR) the data controller is Disability Challengers whose registered office address is at Challengers Play Centre, Stoke Park, Guildford, Surrey, GU1 1TU.

 Our nominated representative for the purpose of the Act is the Chief Executive.

 We may collect and process the following data about you: